 Use a gentle water breaker nozzle to water your crops or use drip irrigation if you have that option.
-One of the most important factors when growing lettuce is keeping the soil moist at all times while the plants are small.
-It promotes seed germination and healthy root growth.
+One of the most important factors when growing lettuce is keeping the soil moist almost all of the time while the plants are small.
+It promotes seed germination and healthy initial root growth.

 If you wish to harvest the whole head, use the knife to cut off the plant at the base.
 If you want to harvest just a few leaves, cut them about one inch above the soil.
 This will allow the plant to continue to grow.